JorPoon/Sprint-Challenge-Authentication/README.md

 bcrypt is a module that helps us hash the passwords when storing it into a server.
 This will make it hard for attackers because it will take a lot of time in order to decipher the hashed password.

 1. What does bcrypt do to slow down attackers?

+bcrypt hashes the password which is a combination of parameters and input.
+The hash and the time it will take to decipher the hashes will produce a key derivation function.
+Attackers will have to match the password to everything to the table which can take an unwanted period of time.

 1. What are the three parts of the JSON Web Token?

 ## Project Set Up